arielchen07/City-Builder/README.md

  * View friends' city design

 Spotstich Mobile App:
- * Trade items in inventory with other users of the Spotstich Mobile App
+ * Trade for different "skin" of objects in inventory of the Spotstich Mobile App to enhance the appearance of objects
  * Scan objects using the AR camera API and store scanned object into the user's inventory ​
 ## Instructions